Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

    make html

-.. tip:Substitute htmlview for html to open the docs in a web browser
+ tip:Substitute htmlview for html to open the docs in a web browser
          once the build completes.

-To check the docs for common autocreate with Sphinx Lint_ which is run on all:autocreate
+To check the docs for common autocreate with Sphinx Lint which is run on all:autocreate

 ref:pull requests pullrequest,